tfuxu/Halftone/README.md

 </p>

 ## Inspirations:
-This project was started after I found out about [Pixfect](https://github.com/daudix-UFO/Pixfect), a little Bash script that does exactly what Pixely does.
+This project was started after I found out about [Pixfect](https://github.com/daudix-UFO/Pixfect), a little Bash script that does exactly what Halftone does.

 The user interface design is based on [Converter](https://gitlab.com/adhami3310/Converter) style, with itself is based on [Upscaler](https://gitlab.com/TheEvilSkeleton/Upscaler) design.